-1.5.1.
+I.5.1.
 The managing body should define, in accordance with a previous favourable and binding opinion of the supervisory body, the type, the scope and the minimum individual or aggregate value of related party transactions that: (i) require the previous authorization of the managing board, and (ii) due to their increased value require an additional favourable report of the supervisory body.

-Sonae approved and has in force a formal internal procedure embodied in the Board of Directors' Internal Regulation and the Statutory Audit Board's Internal Regulation, determining that the Executive Committee shall notify and obtain a prior opinion from the Statutory Audit Board and from the Board Audit and Finance Committee before executing any transaction with qualified shareholders or any related parties, when such transactions are in an amount higher than the one determined in these Regulations.
-All the transactions executed with the aforementioned entities that reach the amount determined in the abovementioned Regulations shall be reported, on a half-year basis, to the Statutory Audit Board and to the Board Audit and Finance Committee.
+The Board of Directors and the Statutory Audit Board have in place a formal internal procedure embodied in both of their Internal Regulations, established by an individual deliberation of each of these statutory governing bodies, that determines that the Executive Committee shall necessarily notify and obtain a prior opinion from the Statutory Audit Board and from the Board Audit and Finance Committee (an internal committee created by the Board of Directors, composed of Non-Executive Directors, the majority of which are independent), being this prior opinion a requirement for the approval by the Board of Directors, and further execution by the Executive Committee, of any transaction with qualified shareholders or any related parties, when such transactions are in an amount higher than the one determined in these Regulations.
+Additionally, all the transactions executed with the aforementioned entities than reach the threshold respectively established in the abovementioned Regulations shall be reported, on a half-year basis, to the Statutory Audit Board and to the Board Audit and Finance Committee.